RECYCLING/RECOVERY OF CONSTRUCTION AND DEMOLITION WASTE

 Main regulatory references and objectives

-Decision 2011/753/EU, establishing rules and calculation methods for verifying compliance with the targets set out in Article 11(2)(b) of Directive 2008/98/EC of the European Parliament and of the Council.
+Decision 2011/753/EU establishing rules and calculation methods to verify compliance with the objectives referred to in Article 11, paragraph 2, letter b) of Directive 2008/98/EC of the European Parliament and of the Council.

-In pursuit of a European recycling society with a high level of resource efficiency, the European Commission deemed it necessary to include the waste stream generated by the construction sector among the priority streams subject to monitoring.
-Accordingly, Article 11 of Directive 2008/98/EC establishes a specific target for preparation for reuse, recycling, and other forms of material recovery, including backfilling operations that use waste in place of other materials.
+In order to move towards a European recycling society with a high level of resource efficiency, the European Commission deemed it necessary to include the waste flow generated by the construction sector among the priority ones to be monitored, setting, in Article 11 of Directive 2008/98/EC, a specific preparation objective for the reuse, recycling and other types of material recovery, including reclamation operations that use waste to replace other materials.
+The objective, set at 70%, must be achieved by 2020 and was introduced into national law under article 181 of Legislative Decree no. 152/2006.
+In this regard, it should be noted that Directive 2018/851/EU (part of the so-called circular economy package ) has inserted the new point 6 to the aforementioned article 11 of Directive 2008/98/EC, which has provided, by

-The calculation methods that Member States may adopt to verify achievement of the target established by the European Directive were defined by Decision 2011/753/EU.
+specific material.
+The calculation methods that Member States can adopt to verify the achievement of the objective set by the European directive have been identified by Decision 2011/753/EU.

 DPSIR